tudarmstadt-lt/WatsonTravel/README.md

 [Installtation instructions](https://github.com/tudarmstadt-lt/WatsonTravel/blob/master/docs/getting_started.md)

+To get all functionalities of **Travel With Watson** you nee a Google API Key that have the Places API activated.

+*Hint:*You can enter your API Key in the settings menu.

 ####Test it:

 Try **Travel With Watson** by yourself, you find an *.apk* of the latest version in the release folder.